playsms/playsms/documents/TRANSLATE.md

 If you want, there are scripts to help you with the translation:

-- `backup-language-files.sh` creates a backup of existant language files
+- `backup-language-files.sh` creates a backup of existing language files
 - `create-new-language.sh` creates a tgz that contains all the files to translate the whole playsms interface
 - `restore-language-files.sh` restores the language files (po) from the backup or newly created files

 ## Update the translation

 To improve/finish the translations into your language, you will have to go into every folder of the program to get the .po files to be translated.

 Once you've translated the .po files with poedit, lokalize or any other tool you just have to replace them into the destination folder.